nagutabby/cowrie-elastic-stack/README.md

 8. Access Kibana in your browser

-You can access kibana by typing `http://[IP address]:5601` in your browser.
+You can access Kibana by typing `http://[IP address]:5601` in your browser.

 ## Tip